maartalt/andyslaborer/README.md

 ## Setup

 1. Clone the repository
-2. Create a `.env` file with the following variables:
+2. Create a `.env` file with the following variables (I left 3 in bot.py because im lazy):
 ```env
 CLIENT_ID=your_twitch_client_id
 CLIENT_SECRET=your_twitch_client_secret